 Stress The Greatest Challenge

 Losing a job and simple walking both are stressful activities, how?
 Because mental stress and physical moment both activate neurons.
 But physical stress a make neurons more resilient and mental stress break them and create anxiety and depression.

-With this, we come to end of Spark-The Revolutionary New Science Of Exercise And The Brain written by John Ratey.
-I recommend you to go through the book.
-See you in the next week with another summary.
+With this, we come to the end of John Ratey’s Spark Book Summary.
+After reading this book summary I recommend you go through the book to explore more ideas like how exercise affects anxiety, attention deficiency, etc. See you the next week with another summary.
 Till then happy reading and happy exercising.